Marie Arago: Origins and youth (1755–1778)

 Marie-Anne-Agathe Roig was born on 3 November 1755 in Corneilla-la-Rivière, a village of about 700 inhabitants in the province of Roussillon, a Catalan language region that had belonged to France since 1659.

-Her father, François Roig, was a "pagès", a well-to-do peasant, from Corneilla-la-Riviere.
+Her father, François Roig, was a pagès, a well-to-do peasant, from Corneilla-la-Riviere.
 He was a soldier with the rank of an officer.
 Her paternal grandfather, Camo Roig, was a doctor.

-Her paternal uncle was pastor of Ponteilla.

-This is another village in the same region of southern France, about a dozen kilometers southeast of Corneilla-la-Rivière.
+Her paternal uncle was pastor of Ponteilla, another village in the same region of southern France, about a dozen kilometres southeast of Corneilla-la-Rivière.

-Her mother, named Victoire Brial, was the daughter of a "pagès" of Camélas.

-This village is also located about twelve kilometers from Corneilla-la-Rivière, but south-southwest.
+Her mother, named Victoire Brial, was the daughter of a pagès of Camélas.
+This village is also located about twelve kilometres from Corneilla-la-Rivière, but south-southwest.

 At a time when almost all women in the region were illiterate (90% of women of her generation were unable to sign their marriage certificates), she learned to read and write alone, while hiding, from books written in Latin.